Effective governance

 Reviewing how school council is operating

 It is good governance for a school council to regularly review and assess how it operates.
-It is recommended that the council members complete a self-assessment of their knowledge, skills and operating procedures, following the election process.
-This could be at a council meeting in term 2.
-However, councils may vary this timing to suit their needs.
+It is recommended that school council members complete a self-assessment of their knowledge, skills and operating procedures, following the school council election process.
+This could be at a school council meeting in term 2.
+However, school councils may vary this timing to suit their needs.

-The assessment of skills and knowledge may also coincide with a school review, or the school development of a new strategic plan, developing a specific policy or if the council and school are beginning a major program.
+The assessment of skills and knowledge may also coincide with a school review, development of a new strategic plan, development of a specific policy or if the school council and school are beginning a major program.

-As part of this review, councils may consider their Standing Orders, their sub-committee structure and the effectiveness of their meetings.
-It is important that school councils – and individual councillors – work effectively, but also that they know they are working effectively and efficiently.
+As part of this review, school councils may consider their Standing Orders, their sub-committee structure and the effectiveness of their meetings.
+It is important that school councils – and individual school council members – work effectively, but also that they know they are working effectively and efficiently.

-- Preparation: Does our council have a clear sense of how it will conduct proper governance?
-Do our members have relevant governance experience and an understanding of process?
+- Preparation: Does our school council have a clear sense of how it will conduct proper governance?
+Do our school council members have relevant governance experience and an understanding of process?

-- Capacity and composition: Does our council have the diversity and experience to reflect the community and its needs and expectations?
-Do our councillors have the time to do the job properly?
-Does our council have the financial skills to oversee the school budget?
+- Capacity and composition: Does our school council have the diversity and experience to reflect the community and its needs and expectations?
+Do our school council members have the time to do the job properly?
+Does our school council have the financial skills to oversee the school budget?

-- Clarity: Does our council understand its roles and responsibilities?
-Are all our councillors fulfilling their role?
+- Clarity: Does our school council understand its roles and responsibilities?
+Are all our school council members fulfilling their role?

-A strategic way to review the effectiveness of the council is to survey members, then discuss the results either in small groups, and/or as a whole.
-A school council self-assessment tool has been developed to support school councils with this process.
-The self-assessment tool is a working document for council members and can be located online in the School Council (principal or business manager login required).
+A strategic way to review the effectiveness of the school council is to survey members, then discuss the results either in small groups, and/or as a whole.
+The School council self-assessment tool has been developed to support school councils with this process.

 The skills and particular expertise a school council should have to assist in its key responsibilities, include: